PS-Professional/Laravel-setup-on-docker/README.md

 After that, I tried Laravel version 6.X and PHP version 7.2 and it finally worked

 At last, tried to use the latest version of PHP and Laravel.
-What I did for it is cloned Lravel files into php image and after that share that files with Nginx using Volumes
+What I did for it is cloned Lravel files into php image and after that share that files with Nginx using Volumes.
+Right now, I combined Nginx and Laravel containers to test if user can update its codes or not.

+I checked for Nginx container and I noticed that it start with a non-root user which has no shell (/bin/false) and no home directory is definded for it and permisions of its configuratio files applied for its user.
+So I decided to use this one for more security and apply it to laravel files.